-- A change in your legal marital status, including divorce or marriage. - Entry into or dissolution of a same-sex partnership. - A change in the number of your dependents, including the death of a spouse or dependent or the birth or adoption (or placement for adoption) of your child. - Achange in your, your spouse's, or your dependent's employment status, including: - ➤ the termination or commencement of employment; - a change from part-time to full-time or full-time to parttime employment; - a commencement of or return from an unpaid leave of absence; - ➤ a change in worksite that affects eligibility; or - ➤ a return from a strike or lockout. - your dependent satisfying or ceasing to satisfy the definition of dependent under the benefit option. - your, your spouse's, or your dependent's change in the place of residence that affects eligibility.
+- A change in your legal marital status, including divorce or marriage. - A change in the number of your dependents, including the death of a spouse or dependent or the birth or adoption (or placement for adoption) of your child. - A change in your, your spouse's, or your dependent's employment status, including: - ➤ the termination or commencement of employment; - a change from part-time to full-time or full-time to parttime employment; - a commencement of or return from an unpaid leave of absence; - ➤ a change in worksite that affects eligibility; or - ➤ a return from a strike or lockout. - your dependent satisfying or ceasing to satisfy the definition of dependent under the benefit option. - your, your spouse's, or your dependent's change in the place of residence that affects eligibility.